Which AI Image Tool Generates the Most Realistic Images?

 Challenge #6: Complex Object Interaction

-🪄 Prompt: A child holding a glass orb with a tiny galaxy inside, light reflections on the orb, accurate hand anatomy, shallow depth of field.
+šŖ Prompt: A child holding a glass orb with a tiny galaxy inside, light reflections on the orb, accurate hand anatomy, shallow depth of field.

-🧠 Tests: Hand-object interaction, transparency, reflections, small-scale realism.
+š§ Tests: Hand-object interaction, transparency, reflections, small-scale realism.

-👀 Results: Gemini handles the hand detail and the interaction between the hand and the orb well.
-The orbs in all the images look like they’re floating rather than being held, but the hand detail from ChatGPT and Midjourney is quite good.
-Although I had to change ”child” to "person” for ChatGPT to create the image, the hand it generated still looks young.
+š Results: Gemini and ChatGPT handle the interaction between the hand and the orb well.
+The orbs in the MidJourney images look like theyāre floating rather than being held, but the hand detail is quite good.
+As usual, the Substack images look kind of kooky.

 Midjourney Version 7